CORPORATE HEAD OF MARKETING , BRIDGE SENIOR LIVING,

 MA 1997, MARKETING, ROLLINS COLLEGE, CRUMMER GRADUATE SCHOOL OF BUSINESS

-Christina is an advertising and marketing veteran with over 30 years of experience working with some of the most recognized brands in the world, including The Ford Motor Company, Volkswagen Group of America, The Walt Disney Company, Universal Parks and Resorts, and Arnold Palmer Enterprises.
+Christina is an advertising and marketing veteran with more than 30 years of experience working with some of the most recognized brands in the world, including The Ford Motor Company, Volkswagen Group of America, The Walt Disney Company, Universal Parks and Resorts, and Arnold Palmer Enterprises.
 Over the past several years, her focus shifted to directing healthcare and population health marketing programs for large healthcare systems, clinical trials organizations, the senior living industry, as well as her own marketing consulting firm, Brand Hum LLC.
 Currently she serves as the SVP, Marketing and Sales, for Sonata Senior Living, a regional operator of senior living communities in Florida.
 Christina is passionate about giving back.
-In addition to serving on the Advisory Board for the LAMB School of Communications, Christina sits on the Board of Directors for the Sudden Cardiac Arrest Foundation.
+In addition to serving on the Alumni Advisory Board for the Brian Lamb School of Communication, Christina sits on the Board of Directors for the Sudden Cardiac Arrest Foundation.
 Christina lives in Winter Park, Florida with her husband, Tom, and sons, Shaun and Ryan.
 In her spare time, Christina enjoys spending time with her family, cheering on her beloved Boilermakers, and walking her black lab, Madison.

 BA, 1999, COMMUNICATION, PURDUE